dschioberg/MIDS-1D-Computing-Basics/MIDS-1D-Computing-Basics.md

 others have submitted to show your thorrough understanding of the material.

 Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience - please speak to your admissions counsellor or your student success advisor.

+## Minimum technical requirements:
+* Access to a Linux machine.
+This can be a cloud machine, a virtual machine on your local computer, or a Linux sub system on Windows.
+The test material was tested on Ubuntu 20.04.1 LTS.
+* Root access, i.e., admin rights on the system.
+You need to be able to install software and execute software as root.
+* An Internet connection.
+* An account on github.com.
+You can use your personal or work email address to set that up or your UC Berkeley address.

 ## Courses in this class